xunhongt/open-projects/Innohack 2022/README.md

 Option #3 is a hybrid approach of Option #1 and #2.
 It combines the pros and cons of both options, but essentially this provides the most comprehensive approach to enable CI/CD of Infrastructure Code for Cloud A/B Resources, given our timeline.
 - NSX-T related Cloud Templates backed by Terraform Configurations
 - VM related Cloud Templates declared via external Terraform runtime

-> This is the Ideal Approach that we aim to explore for this Innohack Project.

 ## **3. VRA Design**
 ---